amxnn05/ML-algorithm-from-scratch/README.md

 ## 📌 Overview
 This repository contains implementations of popular **Machine Learning algorithms from scratch**.
 The goal is to deeply understand how these algorithms work under the hood by coding them without using ML libraries like Scikit-learn or TensorFlow.

-NOTE- The libraries like Scikit-learn and more are only used for comparision purposes.
+> **Note:** The libraries like Scikit-learn and more are only used for comparision purposes.

 ---